 Feel free to contact one of our session representatives either by phone or by email.
 Just head over to our contact page.

 That is completely fine.
 As you’ve likely realized, many of our volunteers are students and choose to come on our program because they find a particular session that directly applies to their current major or potential career.
-But, we know that this experience is just as valuable to those who have already completed some schooling or are not currently enrolled in an institution.
+But, we also value the experience that young professionals bring to our program as well.
 We welcome anyone to join us who has a desire to volunteer, learn about the world, and experience an entirely new culture.

 Emergency international health insurance is included with the program.
 This covers major injuries and emergency evacuation costs.
 If you would like more comprehensive health insurance, first check with your provider to see what they cover.
 If you decide that the coverage provided by Marafiki Africa or your personal health insurance company is insufficient, there are a number of international health plans available on the internet.

 This is an important question that many of our volunteers have asked or thought about.
 The short answer is, yes.
-Both Tanzania and Kenya are safe to travel to.
+Tanzania is very safe to travel to.

 Tanzania is one of the safest countries in east Africa.
-In fact, average crime per capita in Tanzania is only 6% higher than in the United States.
+In fact, average crime per capita in Tanzania is nearly the same as in the United States.
 We will be traveling to areas where crime and security concerns are very low, and we will be taking every security precaution to ensure that the trip is successful without incident.
-Kenya is a little more dangerous than Tanzania because it borders Somalia.
-However, we will be spending our time on the opposite side of the country from Somalia (we’ll be on the side bordering Tanzania), and again we make sure to take every security precaution we can to keep our volunteers safe.

 Two weeks may seem like a long time, but it will fly by quickly.
 Since we will be doing laundry by hand (laundry detergent will be provided) a few times throughout the trip, we encourage you to resist the urge to bring lots of clothing.
 Not only does it take up valuable room in your travel bag, but you’ll realize more and more that everyone else is just as dirty as you are.